FAD-RENT-A-MATE/Rent-a-Mate/README.md

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+CRUD	HTTP Verb	Example
+Create	POST	Creating a new rank from the candidate’s profile Read	GET	Fetching posts for a user's profile
+Update	PUT	Changing a user's profile image
+Delete	DELETE	Deleting a comment/rank from the user’s profile.

+•	Home Feed Screen
+o	(Read/GET) Query all ranks for each user o	(Read/GET) Query profile image from candidate o	(Update/PUT) Search candidate’s account
+•	Profile Screen
+o	(Read/GET) Query logged in user object o	(Update/PUT) Update user profile image o	(Create/POST) Create a new post object o	(Create/POST) Create a new comment on a user profile o	(Delete) Delete existing comment o	(Create/POST) Create a new rank on a user’s profile o	(Delete) Delete existing rank

+Parse Method	Example
+Create and save objects
+Creating a new rank/post
+Query objects and set conditions
+Fetching post/ranks for a user's profile
+Query object, update properties & save
+Changing a user's profile image
+Query object and delete
+Deleting a comment by the user who posted the comment

+// (Read/GET) Query all ranks for each user let query = PFQuery(className:"Rank")
+query.whereKey("author", equalTo: currentUser)
+query.order(byDescending: "createdAt")
+query.findObjectsInBackground { (ranks: [PFObject]?, error: Error?) in if let error = error {
+      print(error.localizedDescription)
+   } else if let ranks = ranks {
+      print("Successfully retrieved \(ranks.count) ranks.")
+      // TODO: Do something with posts...
+   }
+}